52North/WeatherRoutingTool/README.md

     For standalone execution, download data on the water depth from [here](https://www.ngdc.noaa.gov/thredds/catalog/global/ETOPO2022/30s/30s_bed_elev_netcdf/catalog.html?dataset=globalDatasetScan/ETOPO2022/30s/30s_bed_elev_netcdf/ETOPO_2022_v1_30s_N90W180_bed.nc).
   </li>
   <li>
-    Define the environment variables which are read by config.py in the sections 'File paths' and 'Boat settings' (e.g. in a separate .env file)
+    Define the environment variables which are read by config.py in the sections 'File paths' and 'Boat settings' (e.g. in a separate .env file).
+If you want to import the WRT into another python project, export the environment variables via doing  <br>
+    ```source /home/kdemmich/MariData/Code/MariGeoRoute/WeatherRoutingTool/load_wrt.sh```
   </li>
   <li>
     Adjust the start and endpoint of the route as well as the departure time using the variables 'DEFAULT_ROUTE' and 'START_TIME'.
-The variable 'DEFAULT_MAP' needs to be set to a map size that encompasses the final route.
+The variable 'DEFAULT_MAP' needs to be set to
+    a map size that encompasses the final route.
 The boat speed and drought can be configured via the variables 'BOAT_SPEED' and 'BOAT_DROUGHT'.
   </li>
   <li>
-    Initiate the routing procedure by executing the file 'execute_routing.py':
+    Initiate the routing procedure by executing the file 'execute_routing.py' *out of the base directory*:

 ```sh
 python execute_routing.py